-This was one of the first lessons my crochet mentor taught me, and today, after I had gotten caught up on house work and errands that I could not longer ignore, I explored the power of the chain.
+One of the first lessons my crochet mentor taught me was this: “it all start with a chain,” and today, after I had gotten caught up on house work and errands that I could not longer ignore, I explored the power of this simple stitch.

 When I met my fellow crochet enthusiast, Eileen Tepper, she was wearing the newsboy hat she had designed, and an interesting crocheted piece around her neck.